Skip to main content

 Download the full Energy Demand Scenarios presentation to get more insights on sectoral demand and drivers.

-This new analysis has been conducted thanks to the release of Granular Energy Demand Forecast module from EnerFuture, which delves deep into the energy demand and its drivers at the end-use level.
+This new analysis has been conducted thanks to the release of the Granular Energy Demand Forecast module from EnerFuture, which delves deep into future energy demand trends and its drivers at the end-use level.

-This module is built on Enerdata’s EnerFuture scenarios—three distinct energy-climate projections extending to 2050 that explore potential pathways for the global energy system.
+This module is built on Enerdata’s EnerFuture scenarios—three distinct energy-climate projections extending to 2050 that explore potential pathways for the global energy system (EnerBase, EnerBlue, and EnerGreen).

-For each Enerfuture scenario, Demand Deep-Dive offers enhanced detail across demand sectors, featuring:
+For each EnerFuture scenario, the Granular Energy Demand Forecast offers enhanced detail across demand sectors, featuring:

-• Offers extensive sectoral, and end-use breakdowns, providing deeper insight beyond traditional sector-level data.
+• Extensive sectoral and end-use breakdowns, providing deeper insight beyond traditional sector-level data.

-• Coverage across 8 European countries plus the EU aggregate.
+• Dedicated coverage across eight European countries plus the EU aggregate.